Writer -- Educator -- Consultant -- Speaker

 An Autobiographical Self

 The Biological Sciences -- my engagement; past, present and future.
-My mentors and hero's, special interests, and the incredible history of biology after 1960 when I got engaged as an undergraduate.
-Biochemistry, Histocytochemistry, Psychoneuroimmunology, Cytogenetics, Microbial genetics, Virology.
-Tissue Culture, Nucleic Acid and Protein chemistry.
+My mentors and hero's, special interests, and the incredible history of biology after 1960 when I became engaged as an undergraduate finding fascination and motivation with molecular genetics.
+Graduate work propelled me forward with Biochemistry, Cytochemistry, Cytogenetics, Microbial genetics, Virology. and Tissue Culture.
+A focus on Nucleic Acid and Protein chemistry followed me into teaching.
+A fortuitous engagement with a student introduced me to Psychoneuroimmunology and the fascination that continues today with the amazing role of the brain-body phenomenon that is life in animals and is no less so for human evolution and development.

 Higher Education -- Mankato & Normandale colleges: The Faculty Positions, Teaching, Testing & Learning, The Courses, Audio-Tutorial Instruction, The Biology Learning Center, Lecturing, Course/Instructional Design, Laboratory Designs, Model Organisms, Experiential Learning, MCCFA, the IDEA Consortium, the Electronic Academy, Video Production, Animations, MultiMedia Ventures, Microscopy.